Skwieru/Skwieru/README.md

 # 👨🏽‍💻 About me:

-I am from Poland and I am 25 years old.
+I am from Poland and I am 27 years old.
 I have learned programming from online courses and individual classes with a mentor.
-I know how to create basic apps/websites with CMS like AEM/WordPress and HTML, CSS, JavaScript and React.
-Currently I am developing my knowledge in the direction of data analytics (SQL, Python & advanced MS Excel)
+I work as a Web Content Editor.
+I can create and manage content on websites in CMS's (AEM, WordPress, Sitecore, Magnolia) and HTML, CSS, JavaScript and React.

 # :telephone_receiver: How to contact me?